-- It is unlikely that additional KB-1 ® microbial consortium or an approved equivalent will be needed because bacteria should persist in the treatment zone once populated after the initial amendment delivery event. - Injection pressures and rates should be kept to the lowest effective levels required to distribute EVO solution through the UCRS. - Injection pressures within these zones are anticipated to range between 15 to 40 pounds per square inch.
-Target injection rates should be between 0.5 to 2 gallons per minute per injection point to make the implementation practical. - Groundwater monitoring at the long-term and performance monitoring wells will continue following EISB maintenance according to the methods discussed in Section 4.3.
+- It is unlikely that additional KB-1[®] Plus microbial consortium or an approved equivalent will be needed because bacteria should persist in the treatment zone once populated after the initial amendment delivery event. - Injection pressures and rates should be kept to the lowest effective levels required to distribute EVO solution through the UCRS. - Injection pressures within these zones are estimated to range between 15 to 40 pounds per square inch (psi).
+Target injection rates should be between 0.5 to 2 gallons per minute per injection point to facilitate completion of the injection program within a time frame that is practical. - Groundwater monitoring at the long-term and performance monitoring wells will continue following EISB maintenance according to the methods discussed in Section 4.3.